-ESPERION THERAPEUTICS, INC. Annual Meeting of Stockholders June 9, 2016 8:00 AM Eastern Time This proxy is solicited on behalf of the Board of Directors of Esperion Therapeutics, Inc.
+ESPERION THERAPEUTICS, INC. Annual Meeting of Stockholders April 17, 2017 8:00 AM Eastern Time This proxy is solicited on behalf of the Board of Directors of Esperion Therapeutics, Inc.

-The undersigned hereby appoints Tim M. Mayleben and Richard B. Bartram as proxies and attorneys-in-fact of the undersigned, each with the power to act without the other and with the power of substitution, and hereby authorizes them to represent and vote all the shares of common stock of Esperion Therapeutics, Inc. (the "Company") standing in the name of the undersigned on April 11, 2016, with all powers which the undersigned would possess if present at the 2016 Annual Meeting of Stockholders of the Company to be held on June 9, 2016 or at any adjournment or postponement thereof.
-Receipt of the Notice of the 2016 Annual Meeting of Stockholders, Proxy Statement and the 2015 Annual Report is hereby acknowledged.
+The undersigned hereby appoints Tim M. Mayleben and Richard B. Bartram as proxies and attorneys-in-fact of the undersigned, each with the power to act without the other and with the power of substitution, and hereby authorizes them to represent and vote all the shares of common stock of Esperion Therapeutics, Inc. (the "Company") standing in the name of the undersigned on February 17, 2017, with all powers which the undersigned would possess if present at the 2017 Annual Meeting of Stockholders of the Company to be held on April 17, 2017 or at any adjournment or postponement thereof.
+Receipt of the Notice of the 2017 Annual Meeting of Stockholders and Proxy Statement and the 2016 Annual Report is hereby acknowledged.

-In order for your vote to be submitted by this proxy, you must (i) properly complete the telephone or Internet voting instructions no later than 11:59 P.M.
-Eastern Time on June 8, 2016 or (ii) properly complete and return this proxy card so your vote is received prior to the vote at the 2016 Annual Meeting of Stockholders of the Company.
-Submitting your proxy by mail, via the Internet or by telephone will not affect your right to vote in person should you decide to attend the 2016 Annual Meeting of Stockholders of the Company.
+In order for your vote to be submitted by this proxy, you must (i) properly complete the telephone or Internet voting instructions no later than 11:59 P. M. Eastern Time on April 16, 2017 or (ii) properly complete and return this proxy card so your vote is received prior to the vote at the 2017 Annual Meeting of Stockholders of the Company.
+Submitting your proxy by mail, via the Internet or by telephone will not affect your right to vote in person should you decide to attend the 2017 Annual Meeting of Stockholders of the Company.

 This proxy, when properly executed, will be voted in the manner directed by you.
-If you do not give any direction, the proxy will be voted (i) "FOR" the election of each of the nominees for director; (ii) "FOR" the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016; (iii) "FOR" the approval of the advisory resolution on the compensation of the Company's named executive officers; (iv) "EVERY ONE YEAR" for the approval of the advisory vote on executive compensation; and (v) in the discretion of the proxies upon such other matters as may properly come before the 2016 Annual Meeting.
+If you do not give any direction, the proxy will be voted (i) "FOR" the election of each of the nominees for director; (ii) "FOR" the approval of the advisory resolution on the compensation of the Company's named executive officers; (iii) "FOR" the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017; (iv) in the discretion of the proxies upon such other matters as may properly come before the 2017 Annual Meeting.